mohammadrony/linux/configuration/laravel-oracle-db.md

-# Laravel and Oracle database
+# Laravel and Oracle Database

 ## Ubuntu